 The Company received approval from the Prudential Regulation Authority of the Bank of England ("the PRA") to effect contracts of insurance through the Northern Ireland Branch of the Company with effect from 26 August 2022.
-This approval enables the Company to continue to write insurance business in the United Kingdom (primarily Northern Ireland).
+This approval enables the Company to continue to write insurance business in the United Kingdom.